bentoml/BentoML/docs/source/frameworks/onnx.rst

 If you want to enable adaptive batching, provide a signature similar to the aboved example.

-Refer to :ref:`concepts/model:Model Signatures` and :ref:`Batching behaviour <concepts/model:Batching>` for more information.
+Refer to :ref:`concepts/model:Model signatures` and :ref:`Batching behaviour <concepts/model:Batching>` for more information.

 .. note::